silksil/NOTES-CHEATSHEET/client/lodash.md

 ```

 ### Mapping over an object
-Same as array.map, but then for an object
+Similar as array.map, but then for an object.
 ```jsx
 renderPosts() {
  return  _.map(this.props.posts, post => {